LSaldyt/bitflow/README.md

 It expects a file containing a class of the same name.
 For example `modules/mymodules/MyModule.py` with `class MyModule: ...` within the file is a valid setup.
 Also, each module should derive from a base `Module` class (or another class that derives from `Module`.
-As documented above, these are located in `pipeline.utils`.
+As documented above, these are located in `bitflow.utils`.

 Scheduler reads the type signatures of modules, and runs them based on this.
 For instance, `OptimizedCatalog` is "indepdent", because it generates `Taxon` nodes without any input, so this is run initially.